Feb 09 2010

 British Columbia’s government said Tuesday it will not permit mining or drilling in a remote valley along the Montana border that companies have been trying to develop for 25 years.

-2 Responses to “BC declares North Fork off limits to mining & energy development”
+2 thoughts on “BC declares North Fork off limits to mining & energy development”